buddhikapallewela/JpTranslator/README.md

 # JpTranslator
-Simple at to translate Kanji to Hiragana or Katakana
+Simple iOS-Swift App to translate Kanji to Hiragana or Katakana